The Midwinter Dinner has been rescheduled as the Spring Fundraiser!

 Historical figures teach us how to succeed.
 Our founding history teaches how we can be a healthy society, learning from our mistakes and providing the ways to correct our past mistakes.
 Historical stories that are inspirational, can provide our youth valuable life lessons.
 It is important we learn the examples of critical thinking of Americas founders.
 The reasoning and philosophies of our founders was key to establishing a nation unlike anything the world had ever experienced or dreamed.

 American history must not be confused with that of the Colonies, when Great Britain ruled and determined all acts of the governing authorities.
-As Alex de Tocqueville said, "America is great because the American people are good.
-Should her people ever cease to be moral, she will cease to be good."
+As Alex de Tocqueville said, "America is great because she is good.
+If America ceases to be good, America will cease to be great."
 As important as their successes, their failures must be taught to show us what not to do and how we can avoid repeating them again as all other nations have before.

 Several years ago, a group of educators and businessmen discovered the many federal and state mandates required of teachers was difficult and sometimes made it impossible for public teachers to really educate.
 This was hampering their ability to teach their students to be ready for further studies and a career.
 They saw one mandate that required music, science, math and english teachers to have to teach a subject matter they were not trained nor did they have the resources.